Author: Chloe Markham

 Yes, I’m sure this (lovely) person exists and thrives and is a wonderful contribution to society.
 But, and here we have it from a slightly-less-than-skinny white girl with a potty mouth and a cow’s milk hot chocolate in her hand (I can hear the intake of air from here), it’s bullshit if we think this is what we have to be to do yoga.
 Or, indeed, that yogis are all like this (you’ve landed on a Yoga Revolution blog post, can you tell?).

 And unless it’s substituted for something very vegan-y and no-doubt processed or refined or heavy on air miles (almond milk from California anyone?)
-I’m not getting much animal fat or decent protein in my diet (I’m a bit in love with Mark’s Daily Apple, if not for the crazy Paleo diet than for the awesome amount of research on sugar being the devil and animal fat being – who’dathunkit – good for you).
+I’m not getting much animal fat or decent protein in my diet.
 Don’t hate on me for this guys, it’s just one humble gal’s opinion.

 What I’m saying here is just do your bit, do what you’re passionate about, and forget about the big picture if, like me, it’s all a bit overwhelming at times.
-Sometimes it’s ok if you get stuck at a wedding eating, by mistake, non RSPCA beef.
+Sometimes it’s okay if you get stuck at a wedding eating, by mistake, non RSPCA beef.
 And just be conscious about where your stuff comes from, about what you’re leaving behind, about the footprint you’re making in the world.
 But, at the end of it all, we’re just a mixed-up species of highly-developed ape who’ve got a bit lost in what we’re here for.
-We probably won’t last much longer in geological times anyway, (at least we won’t, our plastic on the other hand…) especially with that bellend in power.
+We probably won’t last much longer in geological times anyway, (at least we won’t, our plastic on the other hand…).

 So, what am I getting at by writing this crap today?
 It’s about perspective.
 Don’t be so hard on yourselves.
 Just be good, be kind, tell all the jokes you can, and, with consciousness, and understanding of where it comes from, eat the fucking cheese if it makes you happy.
 Have a positive impact on your little corner of the world, and don’t hate on people who do that differently to you.